-Resetting the Rack PDU will reset the unit to its default configuration.
+Resetting a Rack PDU/In-Line Current Meter will reset the unit to its default configuration.
 You should export the .ini file after configuring your Rack PDU and keep it in a safe place.
 If you have this file saved, you will be able to retrieve your configuration after a lost password event.